fortedigital/EpiserverRedirects/README.md

 Custom Rule Store
 -------------
 By default, redirect rules are stored in Dynamic Data Store.
 You can implement custom store using the `IRedirectRuleRepository` interface.
-Refer to the `EpiserverRedirects.SqlServer` package for SQL Server implementation or a more generic `EpiserverRedirects.EntityFramework` package.
+Refer to the `Forte.EpiserverRedirects.SqlServer` package for SQL Server implementation or a more generic `Forte.EpiserverRedirects.EntityFramework` package that can be helpful in order to implement custom, EF-based repositories.

 Cache
 -------------

 The default EPiServer mechanism is used to manage cache and enable it to work in a distributed environment.
-There are two levels of cache:
-1. **Cache all redirect entries**
-2. **Cache redirect response for given URL**
+In this package we leverage this mechanism to cache redirect response for a given URL.

-Caching is disabled by default.
-You can change this through the configuration.
+Please keep in mind that caching is disabled by default but you can change this through the configuration.

 Automatic redirects
 ------------